 This course delves into techniques and technologies of modern governance, seen especially through the lens of British colonial liberalism, in two broad ways: first, as a central project in the global history of the present, and more particularly, as a key story in the genealogy of contemporary neoliberal mappings of society, subjects, and agency.
 The seminar will introduce students to foundational literature on the concept of governmentality, historicizing the term by reading it alongside key primary texts on political economy and sovereignty, and postcolonial approaches to political theory.
 In particular, it poses British India as a site through which to open investigations on the key features and contradictions of liberal governing more broadly, most especially, the relationship between economy as the dominant idiom of governance and the politicization of culture/identity politics.

-This course will introduce graduate students to foundational texts in the study of capitalism, from Marx to Weber, to Braudel and Wallerstein, to Schumpter and Hayek in order to map basic themes in a new interdisciplinary historical research in the study of the institutions and practices of capitalism as a system directed at perpetual profit.
-The course distinguishes itself from traditional economic history as well as business history by focusing on a key feature of recent historiographies of capitalism: the contextualizing of timeless and trans-historical categories of economists through attention to process that make economic space, time and subjects.
+Highlighting key themes and methodologies in what has been called “the new history of capitalism” emerging since the financial crisis of 2008, this course will grapple with foundational primary texts in the historical, theoretical and interdisciplinary study of capital and capitalism, alongside recent historiography addressing processes of economization and financialization.
+Engaging global perspectives via colonial and contemporary formations, and posing the question of governing, the course distinguishes itself from traditional economic history as well as business history by focusing on a key feature of recent historiographies: the contextualizing of timeless and trans-historical categories of economists through attention to processes that make economic space, time and subjects.

 For decades, oral history has been a preferred methodology in documenting social movements and the life experiences of marginalized populations.
 Recently, LGBTQ history, intersectional feminist politics, and queer theory have given rise to new oral history projects, new identities, and new methods.
 This seminar will be a workshop in doing LGBTQ oral history, with a focus on queer and trans lives.
 Students will follow the full life-cycle of the interview and learn how to: develop a theoretically informed research plan; grapple with ethical considerations; write a questionnaire and consent form; find narrators; use audio and visual technology to record interviews; write up fieldnotes; transcribe interviews; analyze and write from the material; and contribute to a digital exhibition using Omeka.
 We will read work in oral history theory in practice, including work by Boyd; Portelli; Abrams; High; Ramirez; Murphy; and others.
 The course will undergo ethics review before the first class, but students will learn about IRB procedures as part of the course content.